3107Omar/kolla-ansible-openstack/README.md

 host_key_checking=False
 pipelining=True
 forks=100
-## Kolla passwords
-## Passwords used in our deployment are stored in /etc/kolla/passwords.yml file.
-All passwords are blank in this file and have to be filled ##either manually or by running ## random password generator
+## Kolla passwords: Passwords used in our deployment are stored in /etc/kolla/passwords.yml file.
+All passwords are blank in this file and have to be filled ##either manually or by running random password generator

 kolla-genpwd

-## Kolla globals.yml
-## globals.yml is the main configuration file for Kolla Ansible.
-There are a few options that are required to deploy Kolla Ansible:
+## Kolla globals.yml, globals.yml is the main configuration file for Kolla Ansible.
+There are a few options that are required to deploy Kolla Ansible:Image options
-## Image options
 ## User has to specify images that are going to be used for our deployment.
 In this guide DockerHub provided pre-built images are going to be ##used
 ## Kolla provides choice of several Linux distributions in containers:

-## CentOS Stream (centos)
+CentOS Stream (centos)
-## Ubuntu (ubuntu)
+Ubuntu (ubuntu)
-## Debian (debian)
+Debian (debian)
-## RHEL (rhel, deprecated)
+RHEL (rhel, deprecated)

 ## For newcomers, we recommend to use CentOS Stream 8 or Ubuntu 20.04.
 kolla_base_distro: "centos"
 kolla_install_type: "source"

-## Networking
-## Kolla Ansible requires a few networking options to be set.
+## Networking Kolla Ansible requires a few networking options to be set.
 We need to set network interfaces used by OpenStack.
 ## First interface to set is “network_interface”.
 This is the default interface for multiple management-type networks.

 network_interface: "enp0s3"

 ## Second interface required is dedicated for Neutron external (or public) networks, can be vlan or flat, depends on how the networks are ##created.
 This interface should be active without IP address.
 If not, instances won’t be able to access to the external networks.

 neutron_external_interface: "enp0s8"

 ## Next we need to provide floating IP for management traffic.
 This IP will be managed by keepalived to provide high availability, and should ##be set to be not used address in management network that is connected to our network_interface.

 kolla_internal_vip_address: "10.0.0.240" ## note this address should be in the same network of your router or host

 ## Enable additional services
 ## By default Kolla Ansible provides a bare compute kit, however it does provide support for a vast selection of additional services.
-To ##enable them, set enable_* to “yes”. ## For example, to enable Block Storage service:
+To ##enable them, set enable_* to “yes” For example, to enable Block Storage service:
 ## Kolla now supports many OpenStack services, there is a list of available services.
 For more information about service configuration, Please ##refer to the Services Reference Guide.

 enable_openstack_core: "yes"